lamj54/4GA3-Project/project-planning.md

 # Variables of Interest
-- Time period: December 2021 (when a big wave of COVID occured)
+- Time period: 4 weeks within December 2021; Dec 1-29 (when a big wave of COVID occured)
-- Main predictor: Income (average of all households in a neighbourhood during the specific time period)
+- Main predictor: Income (per capita average of all households in a neighbourhood during the specific time period)
 - Extra predictor variables of interest: minorities/ethnicities, household size (can do if we need to)
-- Response: COVID cases (rate in each neighbourhood)
+- Response: COVID cases (change in rate/proportion in each neighbourhood between weeks)

 # Rough Procedure
 1. Focus on December 2021 (peak of COVID cases)

-2. Aggregate COVID cases in each neighbourhood in each week of that month
+2. Aggregate COVID cases in each neighbourhood in each week of that month, divide by population of the neighbourhood and multiply by 1000 (cases per 1000)

+3. Aggregate income in each neighbourhood, find the average, and divide by the population to obtain average per capita income

-3. Calculate difference in COVID cases between each week-pair (1/2, 2/3, 3/4) and then take the average of them
+4. Calculate difference in COVID rates between each week-pair (2-1, 3-2, 4-3)

-4. Look at its relationship with proportion of certain household sizes:
+5. Look at each week's (i.e., seperate analyses) change in COVID and its relationship with income
--	Don’t need to define what size is ‘large’, etc.—can talk about numbers and maybe identify thresholds ourselves from the results

 # Hypothesis
-Neighborhoods with larger household sizes are more likely to have a faster rate of change in their COVID cases during infection wave.
+Unclear for now.
+While lower incomes may be more limited in what preventative measures they can take against COVID, higher incomes may travel more and have greater risk of getting COVID.

 # Data
-- Toronto open source COVID Data – period between December 1st - December 31st
+- Toronto open source COVID Data – 4 weeks of December (1st to 29th)
-- Toronto Neighborhoods data – household sizes
+- Toronto Neighborhoods data – household sizes, income, etc.

 # Concerns
 - Time-lag of reported COVID cases
 - Too little spatial analysis?

 # Rubric
-This is the rubric for the final report:

 10% Introduction – Make sure that there is a clear and concise research question.
 The introduction is engaging, states the main topic and previews the structure of the paper.

 20% Background – Literature review is relevant, up to date, and complete.
 The background provides a conceptual or theoretical framework to support the analysis in the paper.